juhasev/sample-ninja-help/edit-datavariables-validators.md

 Validators are used when a question is presented to the user for example in **Dynamic Profiling** or in the built-in **Registration Survey**.
 Different validators are available for some questions, some questions don't need validators at all for example email -data variable type is automatically validated.

+> **WARNING** It is possible to create validators that don't have any overlap, therefore questions cannot be answered at all!
+Always test your validator using the "TEST VALIDATORS" -button!

 #### Required
 When question answer is required user must answer the quested, otherwise user can skip the question in **Dynamic Profiling**